camptocamp/c2cgeoportal/doc/developer/debugging.rst

 Logs
 ....

-With the following command you can access the logs:
+With the following command, you can access the logs:

 .. prompt:: bash